azanebrain/d3-demo/README.md

 # Use

+Download the most [recent release](https://github.com/sparqlcity/d3-demo/releases) to run on your SPARQLverse installation.
+The required datasets can be found in the `data` directory

-Download the most [recent release](https://github.com/sparqlcity/d3-demo/releases), or clone this repo and run with grunt:
+Alternatively: clone this repo and run locally with [grunt](http://gruntjs.com/):

 ```
 npm install